spatie/geocoder/README.md

 ## Installation

-You can install this package through Composer.
+You can install this package through composer.

 ```js
 {